 For stone floors, it’s highly advisable to use a vacuum instead of a broom.
 A vacuum quickly sucks up any abrasive materials.
 It also keeps your gorgeous floor aesthetics unharmed.
 Another tip to prevent scratches is to place rugs in high traffic areas.

-Stone Counters With Acidic Foods
+Natural Stone Counters With Acidic Foods

 When you have stone counters, keeping acidic food products and solutions away is essential.
 You can do this by always using a cutting board.
 If the stone counter is exposed to citrus juice, citrus fruit or the wrong type of cleaning agents, etching may occur.
 In this situation, it may not be possible to repair the counter.